in10tn/pynuke/readme.markdown

 Note: Google appengine is not supported.

-### Preparing the installation package from source code

-Please download the source code, unzip it and package it into a file w2p

-* Download [the last zip file with sources](https://bitbucket.org/pynukedev/pynuke/get/default.tar.gz "Format tar.gz") and unzip to a folder.

-    `wget https://bitbucket.org/pynukedev/pynuke/get/default.tar.gz -O ./pynuke.tar.gz`

-    `gzip -dc pynuke.tar.gz | tar -x`

-    `#change to folder`

-    `cd pynukedev-pynuke-commit (change commit for commit id)`

-* Compress all files in format "Tar.gz" in a file called pynuke.w2p

-    `tar czf ./pynuke.w2p ./ --exclude=*.tar --exclude=*.w2p`

 ### Installing

-* Upload the file pynuke.w2p from web2py administrator using the mechanism of installing new applications and call the application "init", in this way the default boot application will be Pynuke.
+* it's really simply install pynuke, first install web2py and put the pynuke code in a folder called init inside applications.

-* You must move the file "root move_to_root_routes.py" in pynuke folder to root of web2py folder and rename to routes.py
+* Too, you must move the file "root move_to_root_routes.py" in pynuke folder to root of web2py folder and rename to routes.py

 * Access the web site, you should see the home page in pynuke, press the login button